Table of Contents

 The stats don’t lie.
 In the U.S., over 4,000 homes are broken into each day.
 That’s more than 1.5 million burglaries per year.
 If you’re worried about your property and safety, you should be.
 From small towns to big cities, burglaries happen everywhere.

-The 9 Best Bump Proof Security Door Locks:
+Best Bump-Proof Security Door Locks:

 1. Yale B1L Lock Keypad Deadbolt

-Similar to the Samsung, the Yale Security YRD446-NR-619 Real Living Assure Lock w/Bluetooth is a true keyless door lock in every sense of the word.
+Similar to the Samsung, the Yale Security YRD446-NR-619 Real Living Assure Lock w/Bluetooth is a true keyless lock in every sense of the word.

 It features a stylish satin nickel stainless steel surround and a backlit touchscreen keypad for easy, key-free entry.
 Plus, it does a lot, a lot more.